Become a Better Gardener!

-- Complete a 40-hour volunteer internship during the 2 years after the course.
+- Participate in a 40-hour volunteer internship (over 2 years).

 - Course completion letter and intern badge.

-- Certified Vermont Master Gardener badge and certificate (upon completion of 40 volunteer hours).
+- Certified Extension Master Gardener badge and certificate (upon completion of 40 volunteer hours).

 - Access to UVM faculty and staff expertise and other professionals.